makersacademy/CV/README.md

 #### Support

-Throughout my vocational career and recent coding boot camp, I have supported people and projects, listening and rapidly responding to needs and requirements and endeavouring to anticipate how they may change as time progresses.
+Throughout my career, I have supported people and projects, listening and rapidly responding to needs and requirements and endeavouring to anticipate how they may change as time progresses.

+* CTM has given me extensive experience of Agile methodologies and practices which have complemented my

 * In a role assigned from **Prospect Us**, I provided research project support across three departments.
 My support allowed the research staff to gather, interpret and present their data within the projected timeline for the project.

+* Provision of information and instruction to end users formed one of the core functions of my role at **King's College Hospital**, enabling colleagues on my team to improve productivity in other areas of their work.

 * Pairing with fellow cohort members during the boot camp allowed me to exercise these skills across many coding exercises, helping each other in turn to gain insights and experience into the design and construction process of software.

-* Provision of information and instruction to end users formed one of the core functions of my role at **King's College Hospital**, enabling colleagues on my team to improve productivity in other areas of their work.

 ## Education